codezero-be/mapify/README.md

 - `clusterTextSize: 12` **(JavaScript)**
 - `data-cluster-text-size="12"` **(HTML)**

-#### Advanced Cluster Icons
+#### Multiple / Advanced Cluster Icons

-If you set the `clusterIcons` option, you override the basic icon options with advaned settings.
+If you set the `clusterIcons` option, you override the basic icon options with advanced settings.
 The option expects an array of [`ClusterIconStyle`](http://htmlpreview.github.io/?https://github.com/googlemaps/v3-utility-library/blob/master/markerclustererplus/docs/reference.html) objects.
+This also allows you to define multiple cluster icons.
 This can only be set via javascript.

 For example: